 - 4. Any bank or building society that has a minimum long term credit rating of A-and above.
 For deposits with a maturity of greater than one year. - 5.
 Any non rated subsidiary of a credit rated institution included in the specified investment category. - 6.
 Share capital or loan capital in a body corporate The use of these instruments will be deemed to be capital expenditure, and as such will be an application (spending) of capital resources.
 Revenue resources will not be invested in corporate bodies.
-However this category of investments may be used for a treasury management purpose not related to a service, and in this instance will not be considered as capital expenditure.
+However this category of investments may be used for a treasury management purpose not related to a service, and in this instance will not be considered as capital expenditure. - 7.
+Other Local Authorities, including Parish Councils.

-1.46 Specified Investments Strategy
+1.44 Specified Investments Strategy

-Specified Investments (less than 12 months) can be made with the counterparties covered by the list in Section 1.43.
+Specified Investments (less than 12 months) can be made with the counterparties covered by the list in Section 1.41.
 The Council however is advised to reaffirm the specified investments list criteria which are designed to minimise risk as set out below: